hdShang/arxiv-daily/docs/cs-RO/2025-05-26/papers/250520503v1-embodied-ai-with-foundation-models-for-mobile-service-robots-a-syste.md

 ---
 layout: default
-title: Embodied AI with Foundation Models for Mobile Service Robots: A Systematic Review
+title: "Embodied AI with Foundation Models for Mobile Service Robots: A Systematic Review"
 ---

 # Embodied AI with Foundation Models for Mobile Service Robots: A Systematic Review